What is the Florida Statute of Limitations?

 It’s all about credibility

 There are instances when the Discovery of Harm rule does not apply.
 This has much to do with client credibility.
-Sometimes a client seeking compensation for pain and suffering confides in the lawyer that they were suffering for a very long time from severe abdominal discomfort.
-However, they admit they outright refuse to seek further medical treatment to find the cause, this is probably not a credible client.
+Sometimes a client seeking compensation confides in the lawyer that severe abdominal discomfort exists.
+However, they admit they’re refusing to seek further medical treatment to find the cause.
+This is probably not a credible client.
 A lawyer with experience may not take this case.
-The Law Resource stresses the subject of credibility often.
+The Shaked Law Resource stresses the subject of credibility often.
 It’s important to never lie to a lawyer when seeking compensation after an accident or injury.

 Without credibility, there is no case.
-If the lawyer deems the client to have told them one thing when another scenario is occurring entirely, legal action may not be possible.
-Claiming an injury but being found on FaceBook at the gym or dancing in the club can break a case.
-The best Personal Injury lawyers advise clients to stay off social media during litigation.
+If the lawyer deems the client to have told them one thing when another situation is occurring entirely, legal action may not be possible.
+This is both for the reputation a Personal Injury lawyer must maintain, and because clients who lie are not credible.
+Claiming an injury, then using Instagram to document a day at the gym or dancing in the club can break a case.
+The best Personal Injury lawyers advise clients to stay off social media during their case.

-Sagi Shaked’s passion for justice is consistent, so are his results
+Sagi Shaked’s passion for justice is consistent, so are Shaked Law Firm’s results